Multidisciplinary Clinics and Programs

 Chest Cancer Clinic

-High PSA & Genitourinary (GU) Clinics
+Genitourinary (GU) Clinics

-These two multidisciplinary clinics provide education, assessment, and treatment recommendations for Patients with urologic cancers of the bladder or kidney; and men with prostate or testicular cancer.
-Patients referred to these clinics are additionally assisted and guided through the process by a designated GU Nurse Navigator.
-The navigator serves as a single point of contact for Patients during pre-visit preparations, visits to the clinic, and follow-up needs.
+This multidisciplinary clinic provides education, assessment, and treatment recommendations for Patients with urologic cancers of the bladder or kidney, prostate cancer, or testicular cancer.
+Patients referred to this clinic are additionally assisted and guided through the process by a designated GU Nurse Navigator.
+The Navigator serves as a single point of contact for Patients during pre-visit preparations, visits to the clinic, and follow-up needs.

 Colorectal Cancer Clinic

-The colorectal cancer clinic is the only multidisciplinary clinic for colorectal cancer (CRC) in the entire mid-Michigan area.
-At this clinic, Patients with colorectal cancer diagnoses are evaluated and treatment plans are developed by a multidisciplinary group of physicians including colorectal surgery, radiation oncology, medical oncology, radiology and pathology.
+The colorectal cancer clinic is the only multidisciplinary clinic for colorectal cancer (CRC) in the entire Mid-Michigan area.
+At this clinic, Patients with colorectal cancer diagnoses are evaluated and treatment plans are developed by a multidisciplinary group of Physicians including colorectal surgery, radiation oncology, medical oncology, radiology and pathology.

-For a referral to the colorectal cancer clinic please contact Deb Batterbee at 517.364.9421.
+For a referral to the colorectal cancer clinic please contact Joanne Anderson, MSN, RN, OCN, at 517.364.9420.